Make-School-Courses/ARCHIVE-MOB-2-Networking-and-Backend-Systems/08-Databases/Readme.md

 4.

-    Create a cart *carts* collection and route that handles a user's cart items:
+    Create a *carts* collection and route that handles a user's cart items:

     Cart structure examples looks like this below:

     ```javascript
     {
       "user": "Eliel",